Canon 200D vs Olympus E-M10 III

-The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2017.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in June 2017 and August 2017.
 The 200D is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (E-M10 III) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Olympus E-M10 III

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Olympus E-M10 III.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (10 percent) than the Canon 200D.
 Moreover, the E-M10 III is markedly lighter (9 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the E-M10 III are weather-sealed.